barne856/MARE/README.md

 ## TODO List
 ### Version 2.0.0
-* More Materials to be added (BasicColor, BasicTexture, Depth, Phong, Toon, Shadow).
+* More Materials to be added (BasicColor, BasicTexture, Phong, Shadow).
-* PhongMaterial to have arrays for spotlight, point light, and directional lights, as well as shadowmaping for directional, point, and spot lights.
+* PhongMaterial and ShadowMaterial to have arrays for spotlight, point light, and directional lights, as well as shadowmaping for directional, point, and spot lights.
 * ShadowMap Component to have arrays for each type of light and depth buffers/light views for each
 * ShadowMap Camera view creation to be automated.
 * Raypicking of Entities in a Scene.
 (3D raypick position, then find nearst entity of type to the picked position).